keanudicap/MSQA/README.md

 We release MSQA data and believe that this benchmarking dataset will assist the research community in evaluating their model interaction strategies in domain-specific scenarios.

+### Directory Structure
+The directory structure of this repository is as follows:
+- `data/`: Stores the data, which is the MSQA dataset.
+- `process/`: Stores the code for data cleaning.
+- `viz/`: Stores the code and files related to visualization.

 ### Statistics of MSQA

 | Statistic                        | Value |